 - To reduce the recidivism of DWI in Bernalillo County.

 - Professionally train NMHU Social Work students and community professionals in mental health and alcohol/ drug addictions.

 - Integrate clinical research with prevention interventions and creative therapies.

-- Provide superior IOP, creative therapies, and primary prevention intervention services for individuals and families with alcohol and substance use problems.
+- Provide superior IOP, creative therapies, and continuing care services for individuals and families with alcohol and substance use problems.